teimilola/teimilola.github.io/index.md

 ## News

+November 2019: Our paper on imagined examples of painful experiences has been accepted by *Frontiers of Neuroscience*

 November 2019: Presenting *[Narrative Paths and Negotiations of Power in Birth Stories](https://maria-antoniak.github.io/resources/2019_cscw_birth_stories.pdf)* at CSCW in Austin, Texas

 October 2019: Attending NovelTM in Banff, Canada